lostallmymoney/MoveMouseLinux/README.md

 # mouseMoveUtility — Absolute Touch Pointer Daemon (Linux uinput)

+DISCLAIMER : Relog for udev rules to apply !

 `mouseMoveUtility` is a tiny Wayland/X11–agnostic absolute pointer daemon that emulates a touchscreen-like input device using **uinput**.
 It accepts normalized coordinates (`0.0` → `1.0`) via a FIFO pipe and taps the screen